thomasnguy3n/ADA525/aboutme.markdown

 This website serves as a platform for documenting and sharing 'blog-ish' content about my projects and constructions related to the [ADA525](https://www.hvl.no/en/studies-at-hvl/study-programmes/courses/2023/ADA525) course.
 I'm pretty new when it comes to 3D printing, laser cutting, electronics, circuit fabrication and that kind of stuff, but bear with me.
 This is going to be fun!

 ***The images might not display due to instability with the Github hosting.
-They work perfectly when run locally but are occasionally  online.
+They work perfectly when run locally but only occasionally  online.
 Please let me know if you'd like to see the website running from my computer.***